WE ARE A MISSION TO HELP THE SICK OF THE PACIFIC ISLANDS by Compassionately Arranging Relief and Equipment

 We do offer a 501-c3, Federal Tax Deduction receipt for any donated items you might be able to give us and for any financial gifts to help us purchase supplies and cover the expenses involved in this mission-work.

-Thank you for visiting our website and having an interest in this life saving mission.
+Thank you for visiting our website and viewing the available web pages of information we have here, and most of all having an interest in these life saving missions.

 P.O.
 Box 5294/ Kailua-Kona, Hi./ 96745